 Value of ending inventory when the quarter ended = INR 1,80,000

-The most basic use of COGS for any business is to calculate gross profit.
+The most basic use of cost of goods sold (COGS) for any business is to calculate gross profit.
 (Gross profit = Revenue - COGS)

 Let's consider that the same business made INR 4,50,000 in revenue for the same quarter.
 Therefore, Gross profit = 4,50,000 - 1,70,000 = INR 2,80,000

-COGS is bound with virtually every business aspect, so not getting it right can have serious consequences.
-A miscalculated COGS can negatively affect pricing, purchasing, forecasting, and cash flow management.
+Cost of goods sold (COGS) is bound with virtually every business aspect, so not getting it right can have serious consequences.
+A miscalculated cost of goods sold (COGS) can negatively affect pricing, purchasing, forecasting, and cash flow management.
 It can also result in booking an incorrect taxable income, leading to legal fines and penalties.
-There are many reasons for businesses to calculate COGS, such as:
+There are many reasons for businesses to calculate cost of goods sold (COGS), such as:

 If you purchase materials in large quantities, you will often get access to bulk discounts.
 You need to speak to your suppliers (either for inventory or raw material) and negotiate for the best price.

 Products can be manufactured using a variety of different materials, depending on your requirements.
 With the advent of technology, newer materials are constantly being developed and older materials are constantly being improved — this means the materials market is highly volatile and the prices keep changing.